FREQUENTLY ASKED QUESTIONS ABOUT ANCHORED

 Curriculum Overview

-We intend to offer a full day of classes from 9:00 am to 2:15 pm.
-Subjects include science, physical education, Bible, worldview, theology, geography, history, and writing.
+We provide a full day of classes from 9:00 am to 3:15 pm.
+Subjects include science, physical education, Bible, worldview, theology, geography, and history.
 Because our purpose as a co-op is to supplement and enrich what you're teaching at home, you are encouraged but not required to follow the same curriculum that we use at co-op for these subjects.
 We do not teach math or language arts; please use whatever curriculum works best for you and your students.

-In the afternoon, for 1st grade to high school we intend to offer fun extracurricular activities such as a Christmas Play, Book Club, art, and STEM classes.
+In the afternoon, for 1st grade through high school we offer fun extracurricular activities such as nature clubs, art, and STEM classes.
 For kindergarten and under, our programming concludes at noon.*

 All curriculum will be selected by the curriculum committee and may vary from year to year.